The most common problem you will have with flash memory devices is that they have been ‘faked’.

 It is similar to how a book library uses library cards.
 The library cards are stored at the bottom of memory and the actual books are stored higher up in memory.

 If you destroy the library cards, then you (Windows, linux, your camera/smartphone) cannot find any of the books.

-1MB File directory and names and a pointer to where the file contents is located
+- 1MB File directory and names and a pointer to where the file contents are located

 With a Type A device, you can copy 16GB of files to it and it will appear to have stored them all.
 If you look at the memory device using Windows Explorer, all the file names will be there and it will look fine.
 You will be able to access any files that are stored on the device up to the 2GB point.
 Any files stored after 2GB will be corrupt (probably all 0’s or 1’s).

 These memory devices will appear to work until you put too many files on them (e.g. in the case above, if you put more than 2GB of files on it.)
 Once you exceed the true memory capacity, the next file that you write will actually start writing at 0MB which is where the file directory is located.
 This means that the file directory is now corrupt and you cannot access any files at all!

 If you buy one of these fake UFDs or SD cards, they will appear to work fine and Windows will show them at their ‘rated’ capacity – for instance a 64GB UFD will appear in Windows to have a capacity of say 61.3GB, you may even give the seller positive feedback on eBay because they appear to work fine at first.
 However, these UFDs actually only contain about 2GB of real memory.
 When you start putting your files onto it, everything may appear to be fine – until you fill it up with more than 2GB and then it completely corrupts all the files on it!
 Bet you wish you hadn’t paid £20 for it now!